Jangseon-park/jangseon-park/content/authors/admin/_index.md

   - course: PhD in Computer Science and Engneering
     institution: The University of California, SanDiego
     year: 2023-Current
-  - course: MEng in Electrical Engineering
+  - course: MSc in Electrical Engineering
     institution: Korea Advanced Institute of Science and Technology
     year: 2015-2017
   - course: BSc in Electrical Engineering